Qualified and Experienced Theatre Practitioner

 - Workshop facilitator and Venue Director for Shakespeare Schools Festival

 - DBS (CRB) Registered

-- London based with a base also in Manchester.
+- Manchester based.
 I enjoy traveling for work

 - Audition preparation – Considerable experience in preparing actors and students for auditions, this work is a reflection of the actual auditions I have held for productions Click here